tox-dev/tox/docs/config.rst

     to configure PIP_INDEX_URL environment variable, see below.

     Multi-line ``name = URL`` definitions of python package servers.
-    Dependencies can specify using a specified index server through the ``:indexservername:depname`` pattern.
+    You can specify an alternative index server for dependencies by applying the ``:indexservername:depname`` pattern.
 The ``default`` indexserver
     definition determines where unscoped dependencies and the sdist install installs from.
 Example: